salmandhariwala/SparkScala/README.md

 # SparkLearning

-I have started learning Spark with Scala.I am doing one course on udemy regarding the same.
-This project contains handson exercise/solutions of the course
+compiled course material & solution of the assignments

 ---